sam-fahey/jrbourbeau.github.io/_posts/2018-01-10-pycondor-tutorial.markdown

 submit = 'condor/submit'
 ```

-For this tutorial, we have explicitly specified the directories that we would like the error, output, log, and submit files to be saved to.
-However, these directories can also be specified by setting the `PYCONDOR_SUBMIT_DIR`, `PYCONDOR_ERROR_DIR`, `PYCONDOR_LOG_DIR`, and `PYCONDOR_OUTPUT_DIR` environment variables.
+For this tutorial, we will explicitly specify the directories that we would like the error, output, log, and submit files to be saved to.
+If not specified, the current working directory will be used.

+Note that these file directories can also be specified by setting the `PYCONDOR_SUBMIT_DIR`, `PYCONDOR_ERROR_DIR`, `PYCONDOR_LOG_DIR`, and `PYCONDOR_OUTPUT_DIR` environment variables.
 For example, setting `PYCONDOR_SUBMIT_DIR=condor/submit` is equivalent to the above.

 ### Setting up a Dagman

-The Dagman (short for directed acyclic graph manager) object is a collection of Job objects to be run.
+The Dagman object (short for directed acyclic graph manager) represents a collection of Jobs to be run.

 ```python
 # Instantiate a Dagman